flynnbops/playwright-restful-booker/README.md

 - To run them against your local env use `npm run test:dev:wip`
 - To run them against "staging" env use `npm run test:staging:wip`

+#### Run tests in UI mode
+- To run them against your local env use `npm run test:dev:all:ui`
+- To run them against "staging" env use `npm run test:staging:all:ui`

 ## Test coverage
 TBD